 [Section 86 amended by No. 12 of 1998 s.
 59; No. 10 of 2001 s.
 220; No. 73 of 2006 s.
 61.]

-87. Protection orders
+87. Protection orders, grant and term of etc.

 (1) Where —

-(a) a licensee ceases to occupy, or to carry on business in, licensed premises, and the owner, lessor or mortgagee of the licensed premises applies within 28 days thereafter;
+(a) a licensee ceases to occupy, or to carry on business in, licensed premises, and the owner, lessor or mortgagee of the licensed premises applies within 28 days thereafter; or

-(b) the operation of a licence is suspended and a person satisfies the Director that loss is thereby likely to result if an order is not granted under this section;
+(b) the operation of a licence is suspended and a person satisfies the Director that loss is thereby likely to result if an order is not granted under this section; or

-(c) a person, being a person who is authorised to carry on the business of a licensee under section 86 but who wishes to carry on that business for a period in excess of 28 days, applies within that period of 28 days;
+(c) a person, being a person who is authorised to carry on the business of a licensee under section 86 but who wishes to carry on that business for a period in excess of 28 days, applies within that period of 28 days; or

 (d) following the occurrence of the death of a licensee or other disability or event referred to in section 86, an application for a transfer of a licence is intended to be made or remains to be determined, and the proposed transferee applies; or